Harnessing the Power of OKR Software: A Comprehensive Guide to Objective Ownership and Accountability

 In AntOKR, any key result can be assigned to anyone within the organization—whether they belong to the same department or not.
 This aspect of key results means that:

-This cascading system encourages collaboration among different teams and departments, ensuring that every aspect of the organization is aligned towards common goals, thus creating a cohesive and efficient workflow.
+This cascading system encourages collaboration among different teams and departments, ensuring that every aspect of the organization is aligned towards common goals, thus creating a cohesive and efficient workflow for both software and marketing teams.

 Understanding Accountability Through Restriction